Datavisualiatie-UGent/project-dv25-8/src/peloton.md

 </div>

 ## Age is just a number

-In the world of professional cycling, age plays a unique role in shaping the careers of athletes.
-While the sport demands peak physical condition, there is no strict age limit to achieving success.
-In this section, we explore the age distribution of riders in the World Tour peloton, highlighting how age correlates with performance and wins.
+In professional cycling, **age** plays an **intriguing role** in shaping an athlete’s journey.
+While peak physical condition is essential, there’s no fixed age for achieving success — champions can emerge both early and late in their careers.

-The visualizations below show the age distribution of all active riders, with a focus on the riders who have achieved victories.
-We will see how age influences both participation and success in races.
-As you explore the data, you'll notice patterns that reflect the balance between experience and youthful ambition in the peloton.
+In this section, we examine the **age distribution within the World Tour peloton** and explore how age relates to performance and victories.

-The first graph shows the overall age distribution of riders, with a color distinction between winners and non-winners.
-The second graph zooms in on the wins by age, providing insight into the age groups that are most likely to achieve victory in the World Tour.
+The **first graph** visualizes the **overall age distribution** of riders, distinguishing between **winners and non-winners**.
+The **second graph** takes a broader view, showing **how the age of winners has evolved over time**.
+Together, these insights shed light on how age impacts success in the high-stakes world of professional cycling.

 ```js
 // Define a function that creates a bar chart of the distribution of the age of the riders in the World Tour peloton over the years